|

 Students have the option of taking the comprehensive exam or completing a master’s thesis.
 The comprehensive examination may be taken as soon as the foundation courses and comprehensive exam readings are completed.
 The exam must be completed prior to the last quarter of the program.
 The exam includes questions based on the MACJ foundation curriculum and comprehensive examination reading list.
 A student may retake the comprehensive exam once.
 Students planning to take the comprehensive examination must make an appointment to do so with the criminal justice department chair.
 The comprehensive exam will be offered fall and spring quarters.
 Students retaking the examination will be required to answer questions only in areas not passed in the first exam.
 V. Thesis Option

 Students planning to go on to a doctorate program or who are interested in completing an independent research project may select the thesis option in lieu of completing the comprehensive exam.
 Students wishing to pursue this option must obtain approval from the department chair by submitting a thesis proposal and identifying a thesis chair and committee.
 The thesis committee must include at least two criminal justice faculty members and one external member with expertise in an area relevant to the thesis topic.
-The proposal must include:
+The proposal must include: - Importance of research to the field of criminal justice

 - Literature Review